 Radiation surrounds us.
-Detectable amounts occur naturally in soil, rocks, water, air, and vegetation but large dosages can have dramatic and life changing effects.
-There are different kinds of radiation but it is ionising radiation that can cause damage to living tissue at high levels making it vital to control our exposure to it.
+Detectable amounts occur naturally in soil, rocks, water, air, and vegetation but large doses can have dramatic and life changing effects.
+There are different kinds of radiation but it is ionising radiation that can cause damage to living tissue at high levels, making it vital to control our exposure to it.

 Radiation exposure depends on three factors, the: